Episode 57 – A beginner’s Guide to Office Ergonomics – 8 Factors to Fix

 Challenge of the week:

 If you are right-handed, why not experiment and switch to your left hand for a change?
-This would not only give your right hand a rest, but also allow you to exercise your other hand, rewire your brain and give you a new challenge.
+This would not only give your right hand rest but also allow you to exercise your other hand, rewire your brain and give you a new challenge.

 What to do instead: